Matho123/ba_image_matcher/README.md

 *`image_matcher/image_matcher scenario <scenario> <analyzer> <matcher> <threshold>`*
 - runs the specified scenario for the algorithm
+- the results from the tests are saved in test-output/csv-files
 - **the search images are expected to be found in images/variations when running a scenario**
 - **command should be run from project root**

 *`image_matcher/image_matcher runAll`*
 - runs all scenarios for phash, sift, brisk and orb
+- the results from the tests are saved in test-output/csv-files
 - **the search images are expected to be found in images/variations when running a scenario**
 - **command should be run from project root**